We might experience stress, fear, and or anxiety during moments of our day on separate occasions or sometimes all at once.

 2) Recognize it:

 Sometimes the hardest step is understanding what it is that we are experiencing in the current moment.
 If that emotion is unfamiliar or you can’t put a name to it, take note of it.
-So, if you experience it again it might feel a little bit more familiar, and identifying that particular feeling can be easier.
+By recognizing these emotions it can bring some added awareness to your current state, so, if you experience similar emotions on a different occassion it might feel a little bit more familiar, and identifying that particular feeling can be easier.

 3) Change your Scenery: